AmmarFaiq/GGDH-Dashboard/README.md

 This is one of the ongoing dashboard project for GGDH-ELAN from the department of public health and primary care at LUMC / Health Campus the Hague.
 In the current version, there are few notes that we need to be aware of :

-1.Area coverage (will increase in the future):
+1. Area coverage (will increase in the future):

   - ''s-Gravenhage
   - Leidschendam-Voorburg